 Choosing the best outrigger for your kayak may seem daunting.
 The outriggers look complicated and cumbersome.
 It’s not as difficult as it may look and comes down to a few aspects.

-Choose a float that is going to have enough buoyancy to support you and your kayak.
-Some floats are inflatable, so you need to make sure the outrigger can hold enough air to keep you from capsizing.
+Choose a float with enough buoyancy to support you and your kayak.
+Some floats are inflatable, so make sure the outrigger can hold enough air to keep you from capsizing.

 The end game is to keep your kayak from tipping over, so make sure the float will be able to support you.

 Does peace of mind really have a price tag?
 Sure it does.
 You should plan on spending a few hundred bucks on a good kayak outrigger.
-Hopefully, you don’t end up spending more on the outrigger than your kayak.
+Hopefully, you don’t spend more on the outrigger than your kayak.

-It’s hard to find a solid outrigger at a lower price point, and you want to make sure you are getting a quality product that will do the job it’s intended to do.
+It’s hard to find a solid outrigger at a lower price point, and you want to ensure you are getting a quality product that will do the intended job.

 When you install the outrigger, you can play with the adjustment feature to ensure you know how to set it when you are on the water.
-You will be able to set the floats correctly for your kayak and water conditions.
+You can set the floats correctly for your kayak and water conditions.

 As we have discussed, kayak outrigger floats are typically either inflatable or are made of PVC.
 Each has its pros and cons.

-Inflatable floats have a tough outer layer surrounding a membrane.
+Inflatable kayak outriggers have a tough outer layer surrounding a membrane.
 They are typically made with the same materials you find with inflatable kayaks.
 These are nice because they are easy to store when they are deflated.
 You can quickly inflate them with your mouth when you hit the water.

 The downside to inflatable floats is they are subject to puncturing.
 If you tend to launch or paddle in areas with a lot of debris or obstacles, you need to be aware of this.